Drennan98/History-of-the-Ryder-Cup/README.md

 - ChatGPT, which I found very useful for getting a second reading about something I was not sure about.
 Spencer introduced me to it.

 - Stack Overflow.

+- Images were gathered off various different sites like Golf Digest and the Ryder Cup official website.

+- The video was taken from the Ryder Cup YouTube channel.

+- I picked my social media icons on Font Awesome.

+- I found the background image on Pexels.